 One of the best things to do in Bocas del Toro is to take a boat tour where you’ll get to see some beautiful remote parts of the archipelago.

-You can choose between a few different itineraries for the boat tour but the one that we chose and that I recommend is a tour that includes the following four stops:
+You can choose between a few different itineraries for the boat tour but be sure that it includes the following four stops:

 Dolphin Bay